 Find desired images quickly on a memory card full of images by filtering image display according to your specified conditions.
-You can also protect (\$\infty\$76) or delete (\$\infty\$78) these images all at once.
+You can also protect (1163) or delete (1168) these images all at once.

-94 People Displays images with detected faces. $\odot$ Shot Date Displays the images shot on a specific date.
-Favorites Displays images tagged as favorites (QQ81). ď Still image/Movie Displays only still images or movies.
+30 People Displays images with detected faces. \odot Shot Date Displays the images shot on a specific date.
+Favorites Displays images tagged as favorites (Q176). ά Still image/Movie Displays only still images or movies.

-1 Choose a search condition.
+Choose a search condition.

-- When you have selected [⊙] or [♣], choose the condition by pressing the <♠><♥><∮>> buttons on the screen displayed, and then press the <∮∮∮> button.
+- Press the < ⇒ button, choose [♠] in the menu, and choose a condition (□61). - When you have selected [⊙] or [♣], choose the condition by pressing the <♠><♥><♠>> buttons on the screen displayed, and then press the <♠>> button.